whenegghitsrock/website-carryon/content/en/_index.md

   btnContent: Case Studies
   btnLink: case/
-  link: mailto:info@kubesphere.io
+  link: mailto:info@docs.kubesphere-carryon.top
   linkContent: Want to join our user community and showcase your logo?
-Just send an email to info@kubesphere.io
+Just send an email to info@docs.kubesphere-carryon.top
   joinTitle: Join the Revolution, Partner with KubeSphere Container Platform
   joinContent: We look forward to your joining KubeSphere partner program to improve both ecosystems and grow your business.
   joinLink: partner/